ddev/ddev.com/src/content/blog/astro-development-with-ddev.md

     }},

     ```
-    That allows docker to reach into vite.
+    That exposes vite dev server to Docker.
 It's the equivalent of '0.0.0.0'

 3. Let DDev know which port to listen to.
     ```